 From Educator to Congressman

-Price and his wife Lisa were married in 1968 and settled in Chapel Hill in 1972.
+David and his wife Lisa were married in 1968 and settled in Chapel Hill in 1972.
 After being a stay-at-home mother for many years, Lisa worked for Chapel Hill Mayor Ken Broun and then went on to help to found North Carolinians Against Gun Violence.
 She was its Executive Director until retiring in 2007.
 The Prices have two children: Karen, a documentary filmmaker based in Los Angeles, and Michael, a professor of evolutionary psychology at Brunel University in London.
 David and Lisa are proud grandparents of three grandchildren.

 David is a member of Binkley Memorial Baptist Church in Chapel Hill, where he has taught Sunday School and chaired the official board.